 Any entity legally authorized to conduct business in the State of Florida is eligible to apply for this funding.
-Preference is given to not-for-profit entities with a current IRS determination status.
-Entities currently receiving funding from other community funding partners are eligible to apply for funds but CSC Leon funds may only be used to expand services and not supplant or duplicate funding for existing services.
+In the case of a tie between entities, preference will be given to not-for-profit entities with a current IRS determination status.
+Entities currently receiving funding from other community funding partners are eligible to apply for funds, but CSC Leon funds may only be used to expand services and not supplant or duplicate funding for existing services.
 For example, if an entity receives funding from another agency to support 10 slots for childcare and the program has need for an additional 10 slots, then that application could be accepted for consideration.